cascadiadata/cascadiadata.github.io/news/_posts/2017-09-20-cuac-symposium.markdown

 Examining urban ecology and migration patterns, homelessness and development in relation to transit network planning and population health indicators was the subject of discussion at the Cascadia Urban Analytics Cooperative (CUAC) [Fall Symposium](http://cascadiadata.org/news/2017/09/01/fall-symposium-information.html) September 11-12, 2017.
 The event took place at the University of Washington (UW), following the [CUAC Summit](http://cascadiadata.org/news/2017/07/30/cuac-summit.html) at the University of British Columbia (UBC) in July.

-The goal of the symposium was to identify collaborative research projects to pursue in the coming year.
+The goal of the symposium was to identify collaborative research projects to pursue in the coming year by bringing students and faculty together from a diverse range of disciplines and departments.
 CUAC supports projects with a regional focus, participation at UW and UBC, a connection to government or community stakeholders to bridge research and policy, and an innovative use of complex data.

 #### == Day 1: Urban Data Research in the Cascadia Region ==